The demise of the dinosaurs – some parallels

 They have taken their size and chunkiness into today’s far more flexible times and hence stomp energy planet with heavy feet.

-Much like the mammals zip zapping between dinosaur’s legs for many million years before their eventual demise, those new players thrive in niches which are small and hence unattractive to the big boys.
+Much like the mammals zip-zapping between dinosaurs’ legs for many million years before their eventual demise, those new players thrive in niches that are small and hence unattractive to the big boys.

 Moreover, it is also often because they do not have access to the cushy, “pay no matter how shoddy your service is I have to pay you” big base-load utility style business, they must invent new ways of working opportunities in the energy world.
-They must be better, faster and cheaper than anyone else must.
+They must be better, faster, and cheaper than anyone else.

-This is in itself a slow, yet inexorable revolution that will eventually do away with the big boys as they are no match for the lean, mean and aggressive new competitors.
-Energy goes real clean, real small scale and real renewable in a big way for the first time and this in itself is already a huge game changer as small players are usually better equipped to spot those trends where they occur, home in and start working them for what they are worth.
+This is in itself a slow, yet inexorable revolution that will eventually do away with the big boys as they are no match for the lean, mean, and aggressive new competitors.
+Energy goes real clean, real small scale, and renewable in a big way for the first time and this in itself is already a huge game changer as small players are usually better equipped to spot those trends where they occur, home in, and start working them for what they are worth.
 They are also better equipped to deal with the complexity that this new world brings with it.

 Dinosaurs were eating machines but they were by no means brainless.
 There was a lot of evolution from the real gigantesque eating machines like the Sauropods that lived in the earlier years of the dinosaur reign and a T-Rex which is an eating machine as well but significantly more developed.
 Sauropods laid 1000’s of eggs and left the hatchlings to fend for themselves hoping that one in 1000 would make it to adulthood.
 They flooded the world with hatchlings but took no care of them.